Jordan Chose EVO ICL Because It Was the Best Choice For His Health

 The versatility and just the incredible technology behind it and the crystal-clear vision that I've been able to experience following the procedure, it has been a world of difference in a million ways, day-to-day.
 It has been absolutely worth it.

-Jordan Rogers has EVO ICL lenses and is sponsored by STAAR Surgical.
+Jordan Rogers has ICL lenses and is sponsored by STAAR Surgical.

 Latin America